 Additionally, we found wine tastes better upon filtering before you drink it.
-I recommend checking out this review about filtering wine and removing sulfites with the best equipment.
+I recommend learning about filtering wine and removing sulfites with the best equipment.
 If you suffer from allergic reactions to sulfites, you might want to learn more about it.

 Some sites state the best time for drinking wine is eleven to one o’clock in the day because your mouth is drier, and you have less saliva that can alter the taste of the wine.
 Laughingly called “wine o’clock,” and you can find it in Webster’s dictionary.
 Since your journey for Wine For Beginners just started, you can decide for yourself which times you prefer.

 Also, some studies show drinking a glass of wine a day is good for your health.
 According to the Harvard school of public health, you can drink one glass of 5 oz. glass of wine safely ( 12 ounces for beer and 1.5 ounces for liquor).
 Each delivers about 12-14 grams of alcohol on the average